 Our library is a vital source of information and entertainment.
 Aside from books, CDs, DVDs and videos, there are infra-red and Go-Pro cameras to borrow, toys in the Children's Section, a telescope, free faxing and copies at $0.10 each!
 The library subscribes to close to 20 different magazines and journals.
 There's free high speed wi-fi for your own laptop, or use one of the three library computers (two are new!).
 Through inter-library loans you can get any book, CD or DVD from another library.

-Story Hour Mondays at 10:00: Story Hour will continue at the Library beginning September 9th, hosted by Clare Green and running to 10:30 or a bit longer.
+Story Hour (Monthly) - 1st Mondays at 10 am: Hosted by Clare Green at the Library and running to 10:30 or a bit longer.
 Toddlers and preschoolers are welcomed with parents; nature discovery, song and story included.
-A big thanks to Julie Severance for hosting this summer's Story Hour!

 Woodstock Program - October 19th at 5 pm (new time): Finally, here's advance notice of a Library-sponsored event to be held at Town Hall honoring the 50th Anniversary of Woodstock, featuring John Kane's presentation entitled "Pilgrims of Woodstock: A 50 year Retrospective."
 Includes rare 8mm and 16mm video footage, never-before-seen photographs by Richard Bellak, and new interviews with festival attendees by Kane.
 Co-sponsored with the Wendell and Athol Public libraries.

 You can find out if the book, CD, DVD or video you are looking for is in the Warwick Library or any other Central or Western Massachusetts library by clicking here: search the Warwick library's collection or any other CWMars library - or search them all.
 Order books on-line through CWMARS and have them delivered to Warwick.

 General Library Rules

 Policy for the Public Use of the Internet